Open access publishing

 The articles/books are immediately published on the journal’s/publisher’s website and these publications are accessible to everyone and free of charge to all readers.
 In these journals, there is a reliable peer review process and, usually, they have an author/article processing charge (APC), which covers publisher’s costs.
 There is a book processing charge (BPC) for books.

 Be sure to allocate sufficient resources for article processing charges already during the planning phase of your research.
+At UEF, if it is not possible to use research funding to cover the publication costs, you can ask your department if the open access fees could be paid from the unit’s basic funding.
 Also, see if your organisation has special APC benefits for researchers – since many organisations, like UEF, have such.

 The article is published in a subscription-based journal and this single article is opened by paying extra fees (APC).
 In this publishing model there are charges for both the subscription and for opening an article.
 This is called “double dipping”, and hopefully this OA option disappears soon.